actes2/omni_deployable_opencv/readme.md

+## Why does this exist

+Because I got really tired of recompiling OpenCV dependencies in my own projects and cross compiling is miserable for GoCV.
+This solves **both** of those problems.

 # Self contained OpenCV instance

 This directory is a proper implementation of all dependencies needed for OpenCV to be portable and invokable by a x64 amd based docker image.